 My hands are now in dishwater, and I’m concentrating carefully on the comfort of warm water and the beautiful luster of my red glass dishes.
 My hands are now smoothing bedcovers, and I’m careful to concentrate on brushing off all the dog hair and getting my pillows just right: red, pink, green and cream.
 I’m ready for the rest of my day, as they say, or at least I would be if it weren’t for this …

-I realize my hands are clutching each other.
-So I make an effort to notice what’s going on outside my window, through the lace curtains.
-It’s a sunny day, I note.
-Then, I say aloud, as my mother used to, “It would be stupid to let this day go to waste.”
+I realize I’m still clutching at myself, so I deliberately extend my right hand to draw back the curtains at my bedroom window.
+I make an effort to notice what’s going on outside.
+It’s a sunny day, so I say aloud, as my mother used to do, “It would be stupid to let this day go to waste.”

 Oh dear!
 My mother was a wonderful woman, but do I think words like “stupid” and “waste” are going to help me now?
 I’ve got to stop this pain thing.
 It’s depressing.

-I look up from under the broad brim of my sun hat and there’s a green tree against a blue sky with white clouds, red roses and the rolling river in the background.
+I look up from under the broad brim of my sun hat and there’s a green tree against a blue sky with white clouds.
+And the river,… the river is like a liquid soul.